TheTaylorLee/PSPortable/README.md

-_**Due to the very customized nature of this package I don't recommend using it.
+_**Due to the customized nature of this package I don't recommend using it.
 I do keep this repository public as an example for how someone might consider setting up a similar solution and for sharing with colleagues.**_

 # PSPortable